 Another effective way to limit holiday weight gain is to track your calorie intake and your daily exercise workouts.
 Many smartphone apps are available to help you track all of this data in one place, helping you analyze your efforts.
 This can help you combat weight gain more proactively during the holidays and throughout the year.

 Another possibility is to consume natural foods and drinks that boost the body’s metabolism.
 Green tea is often suggested to help fight off disease, because of the antioxidants it carries, but it also serves to stimulate the body’s metabolism.
 Drinking more green tea throughout the holidays can help you counteract the effects of those unhealthy foods you’ll probably be eating.
-Other natural ingredients that have been found to promote a healthy weight and combat fat storage are bitter orange and African Mango.
-Adding these to your diet may also help you maintain a healthy weight.
+Other natural nutrients that have been found to promote a normal weight and combat fat storage are bitter orange and African Mango.
+Adding these to your diet may also help you maintain a normal weight.

 As you engage in your holiday traditions, it’s important to remember that the foods you eat will have a lasting effect.
 By being more mindful of your portions and the types of foods you eat, you’ll be better prepared to manage your weight.
 Maintaining a healthy diet and a good level of physical activity can help you get through the holidays without adding unwanted weight.